WHERE AND WHAT WE FUND

 What we fund

-The Fund primarily awards multi-year operating grants that focus on socioeconomically disadvantaged individuals through Immigrant Services, Workforce Development, Arts Education and K-12 Education.
+The Fund primarily awards multi-year operating grants that focus on socioeconomically disadvantaged individuals through Immigrant Services and Workforce Development.
+The Fund also awards grants to longtime grantees that focus on Arts Education and K-12 Education in New England.
 In 2022, the Fund committed to making multi-year operating grants the norm rather than exception.
 Relationships are at the center of our work, and strong relationships with grantee partners will continue to guide us.

 Transparency is core to strong relationships, so we are compelled to share that fewer than 10% of Introductory Applications will result in an Introductory Grant.
 The likelihood of funding is much higher for returning grantees seeking Continuation Grants.